 - Fry each quesadilla on each side for about 1 to 2 minutes.

-- The batter must be nearly as thick as regular pancake batter.
+- The batter must be nearly as thick as a regular pancake batter.

 - Fry tortillas in the frying pan, like pancakes, to get round tortillas.